circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

-See [this CocoaPods guide] (https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control) for more details on checking your pods into the repo vs. installing them in your config.
+See [this CocoaPods guide] (https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control) for more details on checking your pods into the repo instead of installing them in your config.

 ### Running Tests